 Skills

 Dynasties pick up to three skills that will be associated with all their members, and that will make a difference when building Prestige.
-Each Dynasty must pick their existing focus skill as their first option, but additional skills can be chosen freely by Head of Dynasty.
+Each Dynasty must pick their House's existing focus skill as their first option, but additional skills can be chosen freely by Head of Dynasty.

 When selecting ideals and skills it is important to find some that will appeal to your members.
 Selecting a skill that no member will ever encounter would be a missed opportunity.
 Clever skills and ideals helps building Prestige.